TexasInstruments/edgeai-tidl-tools/examples/osrt_cpp/README.md

 ## Introduction

    - CPP APIs for DL runtimes only support model inference.
-So the user is expeted to run the [Python Examples](../../README.md#python-exampe) on PC to generate the model artifacts.
+So the user is expected to run the [Python Examples](../../README.md#python-exampe) on PC to generate the model artifacts.
    - CPP API require yaml file reading lib.
 So the user is expected to install libyaml-cpp-dev by running command "sudo apt-get install libyaml-cpp-dev"

 ## Setup
-- Prepare the Environment for the Model compilation by follwoing the setup section [here](../../README.md#setup)
+- Prepare the Environment for the Model compilation by following the setup section [here](../../README.md#setup)

 ## Build